First steps#

 !

-You can write multiple function with the same name provided they have different parameter lists.
-Julia will choose the most apporpriate one for you.
+You can write multiple functions with the same name provided they have distinct parameters.
+Julia will choose the most appropriate one according to the input.

 Standard form#